Tasty rye sourdough bread

 Preparation of the starter dough:

-Mix all the ingredients carefully and leave to mature in a warm place – a proofing box (27° to 32° C) would be best – for between 3 and 4 hours.
+Mix all the ingredients thoroughly and leave to mature in a warm place – a proofing box (27° to 32° C) would be best – for between 3 and 4 hours.
 The sourdough is ready when it starts to form bubbles.

 Preparation of the main dough:

-• Place the other ingredients in a large bowl with the starter dough and mix well for about 10 minutes on a low setting.
+- Place the other ingredients in a large bowl with the starter dough and mix well for about 10 minutes on a low setting.

-• Then cover the bowl and leave the dough to rise for about 10 minutes.
+- Then cover the bowl and leave the dough to rise for about 10 minutes.

-• The next step is to shape the sourdough into a loaf on a floured surface – a dough card works particularly well as the dough is very sticky!
+- The next step is to shape the sourdough into a loaf on a floured surface – a dough card works particularly well as the dough is very sticky!

-• Now place the sourdough loaf in a well-floured bowl or proofing basket.
+- Now place the sourdough loaf in a well-floured bowl or proofing basket.

-• Our little tip: flour the loaf before letting it rise – when you can see deep cracks in the flour, the dough is ready for baking!
+- Our little tip: flour the loaf before letting it rise – when you can see deep cracks in the flour, the dough is ready for baking!

 The baking:

-• Preheat the oven with the cast iron pan or baking stone – top/bottom heat at 250 °C.
+- Preheat the oven with the cast iron pan or baking stone – top/bottom heat at 250 °C.

-• Turn the sourdough loaf out onto baking paper and leave to sit for a few minutes.
+- Turn the sourdough loaf out onto baking paper and leave to sit for a few minutes.

-• Bake in a cast iron pot: Bake for 10 minutes with the lid on, then turn the temperature down to 190° C, remove the lid and continue baking for about 1 hour.
+- Bake in a cast iron pot: Bake for 10 minutes with the lid on, then turn the temperature down to 190° C, remove the lid and continue baking for about 1 hour.

-Here’s another little secret for cleaning sticky baking utensils: Leave the utensils soaked in water for a few hours and the sticky residue will come off by itself!
-Another tip for all our enthusiastic bread bakers to experiment with: The wholemeal rye flour can sometimes be replaced with a different type of flour.
+For all our enthusiastic bread bakers, here’s a tip for experimenting: The wholemeal rye flour can also be replaced with a different type of flour.
 In addition to rye flour type 960 or wheat flour type 700, spelt flour type 700 or wholemeal spelt flour, buckwheat flour, single-grain flour or wholemeal wheat flour also add a special flavor!

 Source: